[You can also view the single-page version of this document.]

 At this point, the release may be publicly available, but its still a good idea to hold off on announcing it until after the mirrors have picked it up.
 After the 24 hour period has passed, giving the mirrors enough time to sync, the release manager will send the announcement and publish the changes to the Subversion website, as described below.
 It's also a good time to reexamine the dist/ directory from above, and clean out any old releases; only the most recent release for the supported release lines should be in that directory.
 The mirrors will eventually remove the older releases, but they will continue to remain available in the archives.
 (You can clean old releases using release.py clean-dist.)

 Write a release announcement, referring to previous ones for guidance.
 Remember to include the URL and SHA1 checksums in the announcement!
 The release.py write-announcement subcommand creates a template announcement which can be customized for specific circumstances.
+If the community support levels are changing with this release be sure to update the recommended_release variable in release.py before using it to generate the announcement.

 Send the announcement to dev@, users@, and announce@ lists (including firstname.lastname@example.org for 1.7.x and newer releases), from your @apache.org email address.
 (Mail to announce@ will bounce if sent from any other address.)
 Ensure that your mailer doesn't wrap the URLs over multiple lines.